 On Oct.
-11, an international flight safety panel issued a Joint Authorities Technical Review that on several fronts.
-For the FAA, it said the agency needs to modernize its aircraft certification process to account for increasingly complex automated systems by ensuring that aircraft incorporate fail-safe design principles that don't rely too heavily on pilot input.
+11, 2019, an international flight safety panel issued a Joint Authorities Technical Review that on several fronts.
+For the FAA, it said the agency needs to modernize its aircraft certification process to account for increasingly complex automated systems.

 How has Boeing responded?

-Boeing has been fully involved with both investigations since early on.
+Boeing was fully involved with both investigations early on.
 On Nov.
 6, 2018, just eight days after the first crash, the company issued a safety warning advising 737 Max operators to deactivate MCAS if a flight crew encountered conditions like the Lion Air pilots experienced.
-It has expressed sympathy for victims' families and in support, and it quickly backed the US grounding order.
+It also expressed sympathy for victims' families and in support, and it quickly backed the US grounding order.

-As is common after a crash, Boeing didn't comment on preliminary findings of either investigation, but on March 11, the company said it would issue a software update that would include changes to MCAS, pilot displays, operation manuals and crew training.
+As is common after a crash, Boeing didn't comment on preliminary findings of either investigation, but the day after the Ethiopian crash the company said it would issue a software update that would include changes to MCAS, pilot displays, operation manuals and crew training.

-Following the Lion Air report, Muilenburg said the company is "addressing" its safety recommendations.
+Following the Lion Air accident report, then CEO Dennis Muilenburg said the company was "addressing" its safety recommendations.
 "We commend Indonesia's KNKT for its extensive efforts to determine the facts of this accident, the contributing factors to its cause and recommendations aimed toward our common goal that this never happens again," he said.